 Find an Approved Solicitor on the First Trust Bank

-FAQs for the First Trust Bank Solicitor Panel
+Common questions asked concerning the First Trust Bank Solicitor Panel

 A precondition to being on the First Trust Bank approved panel is to comply with the CML Handbook requirements (last updated for this lender on First Trust Bank) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.

 Having used your search tool I can't find the lawyer I was hoping to instruct as being on the First Trust Bank conveyancing panel.
 My lawyer has said that they are on the First Trust Bank approved panel.
 How can I be sure given that they are not listed on your directory?